joreilly86/open-webui/README.md

 - Model size: 7.4GB (llama2-13b)
 - A GPU and some decent RAM are highly recommended for solid performance. 🖥️
+- Docker engine running locally to host the app and your models.

 ## Installation 💾